Eena

 “You’re

-You’ve uncovered four star points, more than halfway there, but your job
+platform.
+You’ve uncovered four star points, more than halfway there, but your

 Eena

-help to these awful sisters given how her will always seemed to bend to their
+her help to these awful sisters given how her will always seemed to bend to

 “I